Why is child protection at the heart of peacekeeping?

 Train Act Protect: Training on Child Protection for all Peacekeepers

 Pre-deployment training is essential for all military personnel.
 The Department of Peacekeeping Operations (DPKO) has developed ground-breaking new training standards for military personnel.
-The training course teaches them how to prevent and report violations against children, how to interact with other child protection actors, and raises awareness about their own behavior towards children.
+The training course teaches them how to prevent and report violations against children, how to interact with other child protection actors, and raises awareness about their own behaviour towards children.
 It is our aim that 100,000 peacekeepers are trained to become a protective force for children.

 Resolutions and policy